Frozen Planet: Home media

+Other media

 Book

 Frozen Planet: A World Beyond Imagination accompanies the TV series and was released in hardcover format on 13 October 2011.
 It is written by the series producers Alastair Fothergill and Vanessa Berlowitz, with a foreword by David Attenborough.
 The UK version was published by BBC Books (ISBN 9781846079627) and the North American version was published by Firefly Books (ISBN 9781554079919).

 Open University poster

 A Frozen Planet poster was produced in collaboration with and distributed for free by The Open University.
 Both the Arctic Circle and Antarctica are mapped.
 In addition, detailed profiles of the respective flora and fauna, geology and ice formations are provided as well as timelines of human exploration.

 Calendar

 Frozen Planet wall calendars were published in the UK for 2012 (ISBN 9781847708564), 2013 (ISBN 9781780540818) and 2014 (ISBN 9781780543093).